zieg8301/nhl_goal_light/README.md

 ###Materials

--Raspberry Pi (using raspberry pi A model, but any model will work.
-PiZero would be best, but needs GPIO to be installed)
+-Raspberry Pi (currently using raspberry pi A model, but any model will work)

 -Red Rotating Beacon Warning Light from ebay